Computing well-balanced spanning trees of unweighted networks: Applications

-A spanning tree can be seen as a technique for revealing a network backbone or skeleton~\citep{CN17,Sub18a}, with applications in network visualization and link prediction.
-Furthermore, a spanning is one of the simplest approaches for network simplification or sampling~\citep{LF06,BSB17}.
-Any computation that can be well approximated from a spanning tree of a network, without the need of applying the algorithms to the entire network, can provide computational benefits.
-In particular, many applications on networks require super-linear $\cmp{m\log n}$ or even quadratic algorithms $\cmp{mn}$, where $n$ and $m$ are the number of nodes and edges.
-These include community detection algorithms~\citep{FH16} and revealing node importance or similarity~\citep{New18c}.
-In contrast, the computation of a spanning tree with the breadth-first search algorithm has linear time complexity $\cmp{m}$ and thus does not contribute to the overall time complexity.
+A spanning tree can be viewed as a technique for discovering a network backbone or skeleton~\cite{CN17,Sub18a}, with applications in network visualization and link prediction.
+Moreover, a spanning tree is one of the basic approaches for network simplification or sampling~\cite{LF06,BSB17}.
+Any computation that can be well approximated from a spanning tree of a network, without the need to apply an algorithm to the entire network, can provide computational benefits.
+In particular, many network applications require superlinear $\cmp{m\log n}$ or even quadratic algorithms $\cmp{mn}$, where $n$ and $m$ are the number of nodes and edges.
+These include community detection algorithms~\cite{FH16} and techniques for computing node importance or similarity~\cite{New18c}.
+In contrast, the computation of a spanning tree using the breadth-first search algorithm has a linear complexity $\cmp{m}$ and therefore does not contribute to the overall time complexity.

 In this section, we consider two applications of spanning trees, where it is desired to preserve the distances between the nodes of a network.